tcs-de/redis-value-cache/README.md

 * `key` (string): Key of the value you want to look up.
 * `opts` (object | Optional): Options for the get function.
 	* `opts.clone` (boolean | Optional): Whether or not the value should be cloned before returning it.
+	* `redisGetOpts` (RedisGetOpts | Optional): To tell the rvc to use a different way to get the value from redis.

 #### Why Use The Clone Option?